The Schliesser Surname Project

 This Schliessman line traces all the way back to Markus Schliessmann (d.
 1575) of Bürgstadt, Lower Franconia, which is in the German state of Bavaria.
 There are indications that an earlier origin may be Strasbourg, France.
 Some Schliessmans have remained in Germany, while others are in the U.S.A.

 One or more small groups of Schliessers live in Nebraska.
-About 1883, a Fritz Schliesser emigrated from Germany to the United States with his wife Emma.
+About 1883, a Fritz Schliesser emigrated from the area of Hamburg or Havre, Germany, to the United States with his wife Emma.
 In 1900, they were in Nance County, Nebraska, with two sons, Fritz and Herbert.
 Many, if not all, of their descendants remain in Nebraska.

 A group (or groups) of Schliessers immigrated much earlier to the United States than the previously mentioned groups, probably during the 1700s.
 They settled on the East Coast, most notably in Pennsylvania and New York.
-It is unknown at this time whether they are related through the direct paternal Schliesser line to each other or to the other groups of Schliesser in the United States.
+There are indications that this line of Schliessers may be from the area of Bremen in northern Germany.
+It is unknown at this time whether or not they are related through the direct paternal Schliesser line to other groups of known Schliessers.
 Y-DNA testing can answer these questions.

 There is a branch of Schliessers whose direct paternal line directly or indirectly goes through Johann Gottlieb Schliesser (1780-1807).
 He and his wife, Dorothea Sophie Schulze, had a son, Johann Christian Schliesser (1806-1875) of Cröchern, Ohrekreis, Sachsen-Anhalt, and a grandson, Johann Christian Schliesser, Jr. (1833-1896).
 This information was provided by Kevin Curran, whose immigrant ancestors were Louise Anna Schliessser and husband Johann Gottfried "August" Herms, who settled in Brainard, Nebraska.
 It is not yet known whether this line of Schliessers is connected to other Schliessers in the United States or elsewhere.

-(7) Additional Schliessers & Schliessmans - World-Wide - Haplogroups Unknown:
+(8) Additional Schliessers & Schliessmans - Worldwide - Haplogroups Unknown:

-Worldwide, there are additional Schliessers and Schliessmans.
+Worldwide, there are additional Schliessers, including some living in France.
 Through Y-DNA testing, we can find out whether they are genetically separate groups or if they share a common direct paternal ancestor.

 FTDNA has lowered its price for Y-DNA testing, but check with me on the availability of further discounts.